 Think about what happens when the newer dentist works hard and has an impact on increasing the value of the practice without a partnership interest or written agreement.
 The associate is effectively working against himself or herself by building the practice’s worth, but forcing a purchase price to be higher because of his or her efforts when the owner decides the time is right.
 Making sure a contract is in hand resolves these issues.

-How does the employee receive what is due to him or her based on the final interview and the job offer?
+How do you receive what is due to you based on the final interview and job offer?

-The catch 22 of not being able to afford advice but needing it badly when starting out will first be addressed with the job offer.
+The catch-22 of not being able to afford advice but needing it badly when starting out will first be addressed with the job offer.
 If the offer of the associate position is accepted, it would be good to have a dental financial professional review the employment contract prior to signing.
-If that person can’t be afforded, a good approach is to attempt to keep the contract term on the short side with mutual agreed upon renewal options.
+If that person can’t be afforded, a good approach is to attempt to keep the contract term on the short side with mutually agreed upon renewal options.

 Once the dental CPA or other dental professional financial person is hired, that advisor can be a good sounding board for future opportunities.
 Assisting with partnership or solo ownership reviews of any dental practice being looked at for acquisition is another reason to maintain this relationship.